claremacrae/googletest-starter-project-separate-folders/README.md

 To use:

 1. Clone or download this repo
+1. Make sure you have Visual Studio 2017 installed
 1. Make sure you have CMake installed
 1. Make sure you have Conan installed
 1. Run `build_and_test.bat`